Alyssa Simpson Rochwerger: Speaker Recap for Let's Talk about Ethical AI

 Share this via:

-On March 9, the Business Integrity Leadership Initiative continued its spring Let’s Talk About Ethical Artificial Intelligence speaker series with Alyssa Simpson Rochwerger, the co-author of our book of the semester Real World AI.
-Rochwerger is the Director of Product Management for Blue Shield of California and has over a decade of experience in building data-driven products in numerous leadership roles, including at IBM Watson as its Director of Product.
-You can watch Alyssa’s presentation above.
+The Business Integrity Leadership Initiative welcomed Alyssa Simpson Rochwerger as a guest speaker for the Let’s Talk About Ethical Artificial Intelligence program.
+Alyssa Simpson Rochwerger is the co-author of the program's book, Real World AI.
+Rochwerger serves as the Director of Product Management for Blue Shield of California and has over a decade of experience in building data-driven products in numerous leadership roles, including at IBM Watson as its Director of Product.

 Rochwerger began her presentation by explaining that she did not join the AI space with a technical background, but rather she majored in American Studies during college and her background was in liberal arts.
 She noted that a piece of advice she received during a flight from London to LA inspired her to take an opportunity to work in a division outside of the one she had been working at IBM.
 The advice was to “Go solve the hard problems, everything else will sort itself out.”